Basketball reigns as the #1 team sport in the U.S. According to the Aspen Institute, over 4 million kids ages 4-12 play basketball.

 You need to ask yourself some critical questions as well:

-These focusing questions and others will help you scope your initial efforts and plan for the future.
+These focusing questions and others will help you scope your initial efforts, understand the costs to start a basketball team and plan for the future.

 First start by naming your basketball team.
 You can use pro or college teams as inspiration, or go with something unique and creative.
 Either way, you want to choose a name that you can stick with for years to come so you can build a positive reputation in your region.